compuphase/Black-Magic-Probe-Book/source/bmprofile_help.md

 The BlackMagic Profiler is a companion tool of the book "Embedded Debugging with the Black Magic Probe."
-The book has a chapter on profiling, discussing the pros and cons of sampling versus instrumented profiling, plus notes on diving deeping into the profile analysis.
+The book has a chapter on profiling, discussing the pros and cons of sampling versus instrumented profiling, plus notes on diving deeper into the profile analysis.
 It is available as a free PDF file, and as a printed book.

 The BlackMagic Profiler requires a debug probe that is compatible with the